I couldn’t even look at myself in the mirror.

 Admit it – you’ve seen someone being bullied right in front of your eyes, and yet you turned away because “it’s none of my business” or “I don’t want to get involved”.

-And at worst: they never fought back against the bullies, making their hellish torment even more painful.
+At worst: they never fought back against the bullies, making their torment even more painful.

-Even today in 2018 this scenario is as cliché as it was a decade ago In schools all over the world.
+Even today in 2022 and beyond this scenario is as cliché as it was a decade ago In schools all over the world.

 It doesn’t matter that you’re the victim in all of this.
 That’s just how it goes.